chrisxfire/chrisxfire.github.io/content/post/notes/asp.net/blazor/fundamentals/components/index.md

 ---
-title: "notes - blazor - overview"
+title: "notes > asp.net > blazor > fundamentals > components > overview"
 date: 2023-05-08T00:00:00-00:00
 draft: false
 ---

 # Overview
-- A component is an element of UI — a page, dialog, button, form, etc — that is built into a .NET assembly.
+A component is an element of UI — a page, dialog, button, form, etc — that is built into a .NET assembly.
 It includes layout and logic.

-- Components can be nested, reused, shared among projects, and used in MVC and Razor Pages apps
+Components can be nested, reused, shared among projects, and used in MVC and Razor Pages apps.

 # Naming
-- Component's UI part are in .razor files and the logic is in a code-behind `.razor.cs` file
+Component's UI part are in .razor files and the logic is in a code-behind `.razor.cs` file.

-- Page Components (Components that produces pages) are defined under `/Pages` by convention
+Page Components (Components that produces pages) are defined under `/Pages` by convention.

-- Other Components are defined under `/Components`
+Other Components are defined under `/Components`.

 # Component Namespaces
 Components can be placed anywhere in the project.